 A woman from Montreal at a crossroads in her life travels to Sweden to attend a prestigious conference in linguistics.
-At the pinnache of her career trained ESL instructor, she secretly hopes for more than mere professional development.
-With a marriage of many years on its last legs, strained to separation by her husband’s alcohol problems, and her three children almost grown, she longs to meet "the right man" and start a new chapter.
+Divorced and her children having grown up, she secretly hopes for more than mere professional development.
+Having experienced personel and spiritual development, she longs to meet "the right man" and start a new chapter.

 The book shows how love unites two people in spite of their differences and the obstacles they are confronted to that appear insurmountable.

 It is about passion and devotion and life lessons inspired by turning inward and finding greater serenity.